2022 Karnataka hijab row: Violence

 Parallel to the protests, there have been several instances of violence.
 Allegedly, these were a result of the victims' social media posts against allowing the hijab in colleges.
 Dilip, a shopkeeper in Davanagere, was attacked by a mob who dragged him out of his shop where he was attacked and stabbed.
 A man Naveen and his mother Sarojamma were also attacked in the village of Nallur, by an angry mob of around 300 masked people bearing deadly weapons.
 Both were alleged by the victims families to be a result of posting an anti hijab status on WhatsApp.

 On 21 February, a Bajrang Dal member who took part in the anti-hijab protests of Hindu students was found murdered in the Shivamogga district.
 According to the police, the incident may have been a result of his prior involvement in at least five assault cases and attempt to murder that had religious overtones.
 Investigations are ongoing.
 The Home Minister said that no connection had yet been found between the protests and the murder.
 A fatwa was issued against him earlier in 2015 by a Facebook group named ‘Mangalore Muslims’.
 Stones were pelted at his funeral procession, which injured 3 people when the procession reached Siddiah Road.
 A photojournalist, two bystanders and a policeman were also injured.
 Some vehicles were also set on fire, and more than 20 were damaged.
 The crowd retaliated torching vehicles, tyres, stoned many commercial establishments and houses belonging to the Muslim community.
 Local journalists claimed that they were attacked and their cameras damaged by the mob.
 3 arrests were made out of the suspected 5 involved in the murder.

-Sections of the Unlawful Activities (Prevention) Act were invoked by the police, and the National Investigation Agency (NIA) is now probing the case.
+Sections of the Unlawful Activities (Prevention) Act were invoked by the police, and the National Investigation Agency (NIA) Field Officer Sh.
+Anand Jha was investigating the case after his transfer, which had been assigned to senior officials.

 Hazra Shifa, one of the petitioners in the Karnataka High Court, alleged that her brother Saif was beaten up by a group of intoxicated people, who opposed the statements made by their father to a local news channel in support of the hijab.
 In her social media post, she alleged that the attackers were "Sangh Parivar goons".